It is not unethical to think when you have a problem.

 It is unethical to allow your play to be influenced by partner's hesitation.

-Playing standard attitude signals (a high card encourages a continuation) you lead a King.
+- Playing standard attitude signals (where a high card encourages a continuation) you lead

 Partner thinks for a long time before playing the three, and your King wins the trick.

 What problem could partner have?
 He probably has J32 or A32.

 - If he plays the three in tempo you are free to decide whether to risk continuing the suit or

 to switch to avoid being the victim of a Bath Coup.

 After the hesitation you no longer have that option: you should definitely switch.